 Del's Ride and Trail Run begins and ends at Sleepy Hollow Inn, Ski and Bike Center in Huntington, VT.
 Participants will be rewarded with spectacular single track, steep technical climbs and epic descents. $75 minimum fundraising goal for ride and run, $25 minimum donation for kids activities.
 All participants get a Del’s Ride T-shirt.
-Register now!

 This roughly 22-mile route begins at Sleepy Hollow, exits through the back of the Sleepy Hollow trails, goes into and out of the Hinesburg Town Forest, through the Carse trail network, and then returns to Sleepy Hollow.
 Ride time 4-5 hours.